MilenaKhalil/push_swap/README.md

 ARG="2 18 9 7 0"; ./push_swap $ARG | ./checker $ARG
 ```
 In this case the program should output OK.
 >NOTE!
 If there are duplicate numbers or if the number is out of int range.
-Both of the programs push_swap and checker with throuth an ERROR message.
+Both of the programs push_swap and checker with through an ERROR message.